Create a GCS bucket

 The application includes the following components:

 - Compute Engine instance template - A template used to create each instance in the instance group.

 - Cloud Storage - A bucket used to host the startup script and other script files.

 - Compute Engine startup script - A startup script that installs the necessary code components on each instance.
 The startup script is installed and started automatically when an instance starts.
-When the startup script runs, it in turn installs and starts code on the instance that writes values to the Stackdriver custom metric.
+When the startup script runs, it in turn installs and starts code on the instance that writes values to the Cloud monitoring custom metric.